zeroc-ice/ice/java-compat/android/BuildInstructions.md

 The Instant Run feature from Android Studio causes some problems with the test suite application.
-You need to disable it in order to run the test controller application, check the following page for instructions on how to disable it:
+You need to disable it in order to run the test controller application.
+Check the following page for instructions on disabling it:

     https://developer.android.com/studio/run/index.html#disable-ir